Computer Passwords and Being Safe Online.

-As a little primer for this beginners guide to Computer Passwords and Being Safe Online, some common terms I have used are browser and address bar.
+As a little primer for this beginner’s guide to Computer Passwords and Being Safe Online, some common terms I have used are browser and address bar.
 Firstly, let me explain those.

 This is what you view the ‘Internet’ on.
 It’s a little program that lets you see the internet.
 Whether it is Chrome, Internet Explorer, Edge, Firefox or one of the others.
 The logos you click on look a bit like this;

 This is the line on top of your browser where the website address you are currently on appears.
 You can type in this line, click in it to get the flashing I Beam or cursor, in it.
-If you know the website address you are looking for you can type in this line and not have to go through a search engine to find it.
+Indeed, if you know the website address you are looking for you can type in this line and not have to go through a search engine to find it.
 See the picture below for where it is.
 It’s the bit that is highlighted in yellow

 Also, take note of the little padlock, I’ll mention that later.
-Knowing these terms, if you don’t already will help you with the words below.
+Knowing these terms, if you don’t already, will help you with the words below.

 Ok, let’s run through how to avoid scams and help you with Computer Passwords and Being Safe Online